ForToffee/demo/README.md

 Iotic-Labs
 =========
 Is an exciting new start-up in the IoT, based around Cambridge in the UK.
-We are spun out of [Arkessa] a global provider of M2M and IoT solutions.
+We are a spin-off from [Arkessa] a global provider of M2M and IoT solutions.
 Our goal is to make joining the Internet of Things easy, safe, secure and fun.

 This git-hub
 ----
 This git-hub is our public, demo site where you'll find all the examples and code for the workshops and hackathons that we're running.

 License
 ----